Micron reportedly drafting new $9.6 billion HBM plant in Hiroshima

-Micron is reportedly preparing a significant expansion of operations at its existing West Japan facility in Hiroshima. the North American computer memory manufacturer currently runs multiple production hubs worldwide and has faced reports of an upcoming exit from China. a Nikkei Asia article cited insiders who link a speculative new plant at the Hiroshima site to a NULL.6 billion investment.
+Micron is reportedly preparing a significant expansion of operations at its existing West Japan facility in Hiroshima.
+The North American computer memory manufacturer currently runs multiple production hubs worldwide and has faced reports of an upcoming exit from China.
+A Nikkei Asia article cited insiders who link a speculative new plant at the Hiroshima site to a $9.6 billion investment.
 Present operations at the location focus on DRAM, while the proposed additional factory would specialize in high-bandwidth memory, commonly abbreviated as HBM.

 55